 Integrated social tools to encourage community involvement, build mentor relationships and accelerate collaboration.

-Supportive in process analytics presented to Student, Educator and Administration.
+Supportive in process analytics presented to Students, Educator and Administration.

 Support for the import and export of existing content and data.